 |newproducttype||The product ID or name of the product type that will be leaving after this event.|

 For statistical purposes, the pipe's FloWorks state profile will be in one of the following states at various points during a simulation run:

 Material is flowing at a non-zero flow rate.

 The flow sink tracks the following statistics.
-These can be viewed by clicking on the object and then viewing the Statistics pane in Quick Properties.
+These can be viewed by clicking on the object and then viewing the Statistics panel in Properties.